 Getting close to your target (animal or human) without being detected and in so maximizing the amount of intelligence being collected, is a key challenge.

-Quiet commercial multi-rotors like the VANGUARD provide the ideal surveillance solution when stealthiness is a critical requirement.
+Quiet commercial multi-rotors like the VANGUARD or the provide the ideal surveillance solution when stealthiness is a critical requirement.